jillibus/Vechicle-Identification/README.md

 ---
 > Database Example:
 <img src='images/DBTableExamples.png' width=55% height=40% />

+### Running Train/Test Machine Model on Data Set

+#### Decision-making process and explanation of model choice
+> Neural Networks vs. Random Forest Classifier

+* Neural Networks are generally more popular in usage for image processing in machine learning model (MLM).
+The two major packages considered for this project were **TensorFlow** and **Pytorch**.
+Both packages are very succesful at running models on image classification.
+However, our decision to chose was to go with <a href="https://www.tensorflow.org/"> TensorFlow </a>.

+* Apart from being more familiar with TensorFlow from previous experience, this model has a few other features which influenced our decision over Pytorch:
+  * Built-in API allowing developers to directly link a model to an already deployed website without outsourcing programs.
+  * Clear visualization for training data with Tensorboard.
+  * No need for third party programs for visualization.

+* It is important to keep in mind that like any model, TensorFlow also has weaknesses which our team had to take into consideration:
+  * Not a very efficient debugging method available.
+  * More difficult to make quick changes to the model as it requires recreation from the beginning and retraining using any newly changed data.

+> Generally, Tensorflow allows developers to create and implement a neural network easier, primarily due to its slightly more mature product than Pytorch.
+There are more visualization options with Tensorboard which allow developers to recognize issues with models faster.
+The built-in API is a huge advantage for client presentation, allowing direct deployment of TensorFlow models to client websites and applications with little interference to the actual website.

 #### Machine Learning Models
 > This model uses multiple layers to make the model rescale the images and be able to identify them.